will123195/restable/README.md

 ## Usage

-You'll notice the syntax for consuming your API from the client-side and server-side is identical.
-Except it's obviously faster from the server-side because there is no http request!
+The syntax for consuming your API from the client-side and server-side is identical, but it's obviously faster from the server-side because there is no http request!

 #### Create your API